 Focaccia is originally not a sourdough bread but is baked on standard yeast, white flour, olive oil, sea salt, and herbs like rosemary or thyme.
 Toppings are often cherry tomatoes, basil, cheese, onion, or garlic.
-The sourdough focaccia recipe is also great for making pizza.
+This sourdough focaccia recipe is also great for making pizza.

 You can make sourdough versions of any bread.
 To convert a standard bread recipe to a sourdough recipe, try replacing one packet of yeast (or a tablespoon = 6 grams) with a cup (around 200 gr.) of active sourdough starter.
 With sourdough starters, there’s no need to be too picky on amounts.

 How to make Focaccia sourdough bread

 Step one: The rise and fall of the sourdough starter

 Take the sourdough starter out from the fridge the day before you will bake.
 Feed it that evening.
 The next day, the starter should have increased in size, and you should see bubbles.

 If you haven’t used the starter for some time, then you might need to take it out from the fridge two days before and feed it once a day for two days.
 On the third day it will be ready.